vdedios/ttygram/README.md

 ```bash
     export TTYGRAM_CHAT_ID='your_chat_id'
 ```

+## Dependencies

+This project has been built using [python_telegram_bot](https://github.com/python-telegram-bot/python-telegram-bot.git).
+Follow their installation instructinos.

+Also, you may have to install `Python3`

 ## Support

 If you find any issue I suggest that you open a PR with the fix 🙂